web-dev-sam/templates/README.md

 __**Work in Progress**__

 # Monorepo for TS w/ Linting and Formatting
-- Monorepo using npm workspaces
+- Monorepo using pnpm workspaces
   - Example project 1: Docs with Vitepress
   - Example project 2: Web App with Nuxt
   - Example configs: TypeScript, Tailwind, Biome